-- Lockers are only for students in grades 6th 12th. - No lock, other than the school's master lock will be permitted. - The administration has the authority to open and check student lockers at any time. - Only books and P. E. uniforms are to be kept in lockers. - Students will be responsible for keeping lockers clean and any damage done to the lockers. - No food is to be kept in lockers. - No writing or drawing on/in lockers. - No stickers on/in lockers. - Slamming of locker doors is not permitted.
+- Lockers are only for students in grades 6th 12th. - No lock, other than the school's master lock will be permitted. - The administration has the authority to open and check student lockers at any time. - Only books and P. E. uniforms are to be kept in lockers.
+No food is to be kept in lockers. - Students will be responsible for keeping lockers clean and any damage done to the lockers. - No stickers, writing or drawing on/in lockers. - Slamming of locker doors is not permitted.